MarcusGrum/AI-CPS/code/experiments/README.md

 Statistics proofs this on a significant level.

+#### Attempts for a research answer of Experiment01

+The research question can be answered as follows:
+If a process change leads to a different product type distribution (in this case alternative products) that does not correspond to the CPS's current specialization, the CPS's current specialization adapts to the currently required set of skills and fully forgets once learnt knowledge effectively while relevant knowledge (as required by the new process) is learnt.

+On the other hand, the corresponding data set manipulation shows as adequate mechanism to fully forget knowledge:
+The one kind of knowledge shall be forgotten, while the other kind of knowledge shall be learnt.

 A publication about this is in progress.

 ### Experiment02

+The `experiment02` simulates the manipulation of CPS knowledge base by smart sensors overtaking tasks partly - filtering sensory input (in context of continual learning and training data manipulation):
+Inhowfar do AI-based CPS forget if fruit evaluation is overtakten by preceeding smart sensors and the CPS's current specialization does not correspond to the required set of skills?

 #### Proceeding for Experiment02